Twingate/terraform-provider-twingate/docs/data-sources/dns_filtering_profile.md

 page_title: "twingate_dns_filtering_profile Data Source - terraform-provider-twingate"
 subcategory: ""
 description: |-
   DNS filtering gives you the ability to control what websites your users can access.
 DNS filtering is only available on certain plans.
 For more information, see Twingate's documentation https://www.twingate.com/docs/dns-filtering.
+DNS filtering must be enabled for this data source to work.
+If DNS filtering isn't enabled, the provider will throw an error.
 ---

 # twingate_dns_filtering_profile (Data Source)

 DNS filtering gives you the ability to control what websites your users can access.
 DNS filtering is only available on certain plans.
 For more information, see Twingate's [documentation](https://www.twingate.com/docs/dns-filtering).
+DNS filtering must be enabled for this data source to work.
+If DNS filtering isn't enabled, the provider will throw an error.

 ## Example Usage